 About three seconds.

-A woman dancing on the patio screamed and rushed into the bar pointing furiously up at the third floor.
+A woman dancing on the patio screamed and rushed into the bar pointing up at the third floor.
 Her hair was drenched, and blotchy make-up ran down her face as several women surrounded her to inquire what was wrong.
 She was too upset to explain.

 I squeezed my way through the remaining dancers too wrapped up in each other’s arms to be bothered by this latest drama.
 I wondered where the water could be coming from assuming it must be yet another of the builder’s plumbing disasters.